Turnout up in Slovakia, with pro-EU liberals scoring high

 The Slovak estimates come after pro-EU greens and socialists scored highly in Ireland and the Netherlands.

-But nationalist and populist parties also did well in Slovakia, however.
+But nationalist and populist parties also did well in Slovakia.

 The far-right People's Party came third with 13 percent - up 11 points.